Ppeepost4489/Auto-EQ-Bluetooth-speaker-/README.md

 # AutoEq
-AutoEq is a tool for automatically equalizing headphones.
+TestAutoEq is a tool for automatically equalizing headphones.

 Go to **[autoeq.app](https://autoeq.app)** to get started.